All Episodes

 Well, this hurt Obama.

-They're always looking at things in a uh in a political sense.
+They're always looking at things in a political sense.

 Hell, I could have gone even further.

-I could have said, ladies and gentlemen, I want to thank God that this happened to me now instead of 2013.
+I could have said, ladies and gentlemen, I want to thank God that this happened to me now instead of 2013 when Obamacare goes in full force if it does.

-So it this fascinating to watch these people react.
+So this fascinating to watch these people react.

-I knew I told Catherine, I said, that little comment that's gonna we're gonna get three days out of this.
+I knew, I told Catherine, I said, that little comment that's going to, we're going to get three days out of this.

-This is this is ABC's this week on on Sunday morning, continue to be outraged that I use the hospital news conference to praise the health care system.
+And I used the hospital news conference to praise the health care system.

-Uh, I do think in the end they do have to make a deal and re and reach a bill.
+I do think in the end they do have to make a deal and reach a bill.

 The Democrats have, you know, this has been a very difficult hill to take.

-Uh the approval rating of the president, the kind of ideological polarization around the size of government, there have been a lot of cost to get to this point.
+The approval rating of the president, the kind of ideological polarization around the size of government, there have been a lot of costs to get to this point.

 It is further, we should point out, than any president has ever gotten.